sofiafer08/CyberHojaldre/Mobility_Management/README.md

 # Mobility Management

-## General Vehicle Sesign
+## General Vehicle Design

 The robotic vehicle is constructed upon a **3D printed PETG chassis**.
 It's powered through the rear axle using a **3V–6V Dual Axis TT Gear Motor** and steered with a **Geekservo 2kg 360° servo**.
 It counts with two **HC-SR04 Ultrasonic Distance Sensors** to detect the track's walls in order to avoid collisions, a **HUSKYLENS Smart Vision Sensor** to detect incoming traffic signs and identify their color in order to indicate our vehicle's side of the lane it must follow in the obstacle challenge and a **TCS3200 Color Sensor Module**	all controlled by an **Arduino UNO R4 WiFi** with a **Module L298P Motor Shield HW-723**.

 ## Chassis

-We use a custom LEGO compatible PLA 3D printed **ladder chassis**.
-This vehicle frame is characterized by having two parallel longitudinal rails (like the sides of a ladder) connected by cross members.
+We use a custom **3D printed PETG chassis** designed using Fusion 360.
+This vehicle frame is custom fitted with a slot for , an Arduino UNO R4 WiFi holder,  .
 This simple design gives us ease of repair and modification, high ground clearance and torsional rigidity.
 It's an effective design which adapts to our robot's needs.

 ![ladder frame 450 px](https://github.com/user-attachments/assets/d033e1b5-6092-41a4-9a70-7b7c35e30245)

 ![ladder chassis drawing 450 px](https://github.com/user-attachments/assets/63a85143-5e66-408b-8fa5-6684a05fd3c3)

-## Rear Axle, earbox and power.
+## Rear Axle

 We power our drivetrain using a **Geekservo 2kg motor**, which is connected to our rear axle through a **custom LEGO gearbox** with a **1:3 gear ratio**, this means the follower gear rotates 3 times per each rotation of the driver gear, increasing speed 3 times and decreasing torque 3 times.
 Our rear axle is responsible for the forward and backward motion on our robot.
 This rear wheel drive design eliminates the necessity for constant velocity (CV) joints without sacrificing torque, speed and traction.